mnguye95/personal-blog/src/posts/local-seo-guide.md

 Primary and Secondary categories
 Website
 Business Hours
-Add our products or services
+Add your products or services
 High quality photos
 ```
 <br>

-Once we've set everything up, Google will send a postcard with a verification code to our business address.
+Once everything is set up, you'll receive a postcard to your business address.
+It contains a code for verification.

-After verification, our profile should be live.
-From here on out, I highly recommend that we reach out to our clients and ask for reviews for our GMB profile.
-The more reviews, the higher Google will recommend our business in the search results.
+After verifying, your profile should be live.
+I highly recommend you reach out to your clients and ask for reviews.
+The more reviews, the higher you are in the search results.

-You can share a review form found on our dashboard, and our clients can write a review directly.
+Your clients can write a review directly or through a review link found on your dashboard.

 ![Google Review Form](/images/google-review-form.png "Google Review Form")

-You should also post updates on our profile.
-Things worth sharing on our profile are:
+You should also post updates on your profile.
+Things worth sharing are:

 ```
 What's New?
 New services, new products, new policies...